 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines a specific niche (delegation prompt validation against agent roles), lists concrete detection capabilities (conflicts, duplication, boundary leaks, missing contracts), and provides explicit trigger terms.
-The description is concise, uses third-person voice, and would be easily distinguishable from other skills in a large skill library.
+This is a strong skill description that clearly defines a specific niche (delegation prompt validation against agent roles), lists concrete detection capabilities, and provides explicit trigger terms.
+It effectively communicates both what the skill does and when it should be activated, with terminology distinct enough to avoid conflicts with other skills.

 | Dimension | Reasoning | Score |